Traumatic Brain Injury in Adults

 • Facilitating access to comprehensive services, including referral to other professionals as necessary

-• Counseling persons with TBI and their families regarding impairments across the Speech-language pathology scope of practice and providing education aimed at preventing further complications relating to TBI (see ASHA's resource on person- and family-centered care and ASHA's Practice Portal page on Counseling for Professional Service Delivery)
+• Counseling persons with TBI and their families regarding impairments across the Speech-language pathology scope of practice and providing education aimed at preventing further complications relating to TBI (see ASHA's resource on person- and family-centered care and ASHA's Practice Portal page on Counseling in Audiology and Speech-Language Pathology)

 • Providing training (e.g., in the use of augmentative and alternative communication [AAC] systems) to persons with TBI and their families and caregivers